-- Mr. J. Reese Lanier beneficially owns or has the ability to direct the voting of 1.3% of our outstanding common stock; Mr. Lanier was an employee of our company more than 45 years ago; Mr. Lanier is a first cousin of Mr. J. Hicks Lanier, our Chairman and retired Chief Executive Officer; and Mr. Lanier's son served as one of our executive officers until October 2007; - Mr. Clyde C. Tuggle's employer, The Coca-Cola Company, is a vendor to our company, including providing products to our Tommy Bahama Group's restaurant division in the ordinary course of business; and - Mr. E. Jenner Wood III is employed by a subsidiary of SunTrust Banks, Inc.; during 2014, our company continued its long-standing banking relationship with SunTrust, which includes a syndicated, revolving credit facility that we maintain with SunTrust; the payments we made to SunTrust represented an immaterial percentage of the Company's and SunTrust's revenues in 2014, and Mr. Wood did not personally participate in or benefit from this relationship.
+- Mr. Thomas C. Gallagher served on our Board from 1991 until 2007, when he resigned in order to eliminate a director interlock relationship that existed based on service by our retired Chairman and Chief Executive Officer, Mr. J. Hicks Lanier, on the Compensation Committee of Genuine Parts Company; Mr. J. Hicks Lanier served as a member of the Board and chair of the Compensation Committee of Genuine Parts Company until his retirement from those positions in 2013; and two of our other directors, John R. Holder and E. Jenner Wood III, currently serve as directors of Genuine Parts Company; - Mr. J. Reese Lanier beneficially owns or has the ability to direct the voting of 1.3% of our outstanding common stock; and Mr. Lanier is a first cousin of Mr. J. Hicks Lanier, our retired Chairman and Chief Executive Officer; - Mr. Clyde C. Tuggle's employer, The Coca-Cola Company, is a vendor to our company, including providing products to our Tommy Bahama Group's restaurant division in the ordinary course of business; and - Mr. E. Jenner Wood III is Corporate Executive Vice President of SunTrust Banks, Inc.; during 2015, our company continued its long-standing banking relationship with SunTrust, which includes a syndicated, revolving credit facility that we maintain with SunTrust; the payments we made to SunTrust represented an immaterial percentage of the Company's and SunTrust's revenues in 2015; and Mr. Wood did not personally participate in or benefit from this relationship.